ayushmaan02/ayushmaan02/README.md

 - 💬 Ask me about C,C++
 - 📫 How to reach me: You can reach me through [LinkedIN](https://www.linkedin.com/in/ayushmaan-singh-rajput-451669141/),[Twitter](https://twitter.com/ayushmaan_2823)
 - 😄 Pronouns: Ayushmaan
-- ⚡ Fun fact: I am a classical Tabla player
+- ⚡ Fun fact: I am a Tabla player